zmitchell/splatter/guide/src/tutorials.md

 ## Projection Mapping

-Getting started with using Nannou for projection mapping.
+Getting started with using splatter for projection mapping.

 - Basic quad-warping.